jrafa1607/CloudScripts/README.md

 # CloudScripts
 > This repository stores the automations developed to perform Cross-Region and Multi-Account tasks.
-> 14:48 15/11/2023All automations were developed in Python or ShellScript.
+> All automations were developed in Python or ShellScript.

 ## AWS
 ### 🚀💻 Prerequisites